 • A few of the pools are quite deep, so keep children close by at all times.

-• There are pit toilets at the trail head.
+• There are pit toilets at the trailhead.

 • There is no cell coverage in the area.